ChthonVII/guildwarslinuxinstallguide/README.md

 - Use the "framework dependent" version of the exe file.
 - When creating a profile in GWLauncher, check the box for "run elevated."

 GW Launcher will attempt to inject any dll files you put in its "plugins" directory.
 This is one way to inject Toolbox.
 It will also inject its own copy of gMod if you put any tpf or zip files in the "plugins" directory.
-If you'd rather use uMod than gMod, then don't put any tpf or zip files in GW Launcher's "plugins" directory, and run uMod by renaming its dll as described in Part 7 or putting its dll in GW Launcher's "plugins" directory to be injected.
+If you'd rather use uMod than gMod, then don't put any tpf or zip files in GW Launcher's "plugins" directory, and run uMod by renaming its dll as described in Part 8 or putting its dll in GW Launcher's "plugins" directory to be injected.

+GW Launcher has an option to pass command line parameters, like `-fps <number>` to Gw.exe.

-## Part 15: Solving Steam Headaches
+## Part 16: Solving Steam Headaches

 As noted in Part 3, running Guild Wars inside Steam is ***not*** recommended because it makes it difficult to install and use many of the add-ons covered in this guide.
 However, in some circumstances (e.g., Steam Deck), you might nevertheless really, really want to do that.
 This section explains how to work around those difficulties.